-Weathering Trump's skepticism, US officials still fighting global warming
+Weathering Trump's skepticism, U.S. officials still fighting global warming

 Trump announced last year that he was withdrawing the United States from the Paris Agreement to fight global warming, raising concerns among other parties to the deal that Washington might attempt to torpedo the accord or disengage from it completely.

 That hasn’t happened.
-Washington sent a 40-strong delegation to talks in Bonn in November to help draft a new rulebook that will provide rules of the road for the 200 participating nations.
+Washington sent a 40-strong delegation to talks in Bonn in November to help draft rules of the road for the 200 participating nations.
 It was a smaller delegation than Washington had sent to past meetings, but it still won praise from fellow delegates for its work.

 For example, Andrew Rakestraw – a climate negotiator for the State Department since 2013 - co-chaired discussions on how to ensure that the pledges by signatories are comparable and use the same accounting standards - a point seen as critical to the success of the accord.